 How to Make Coffee with a Stovetop Percolator

 If you’ve ever peered into a working percolator, you’ve likely witnessed the magic happen: the bubbling water, the delicate dance of steam, the deep, earthy aroma of fresh coffee.
-So, let’s explore how to make coffee with stovetop percolator.
+So, let’s explore how to use a stovetop percolator.

 Most percolators have a reservoir at the bottom and a central tube that runs to the top.
 Near the top is a filter-basket, which is where you put the coffee grounds.
 Then, at the tippy-top is a glass lid or globe that allows you to monitor your brewing progress.